Conflux-Chain/conflux-documentation/docs/general/CONTRIBUTING/reward-guidelines.md

 ### Issues Reward Guidelines

-Creating issues will let us know the community needs and how to improve.
-Created issues would be marked with `ACCEPTED` or `REJECTED` tag meaning if we consider this content suit for next step.
+Creating issues is an excellent way for us to understand the needs of the community and identify areas for improvement.
+Issues created will be tagged as either `ACCEPTED` or `REJECTED`, indicating our assessment of whether the content is suitable for further action.

 * **Formatting**
   * Identifying spelling or grammar errors: 16 FC